Shannon entropy in quasiparticle states of quantum chains: Introduction

-Typically, in numerous studies, the entire system is assumed to be in its ground state, while a subsystem is often in a mixed state.
 In this paper, we examine the Shannon entropy of both the entire system and a connected subsystem in states of quasiparticle excitations of free bosonic and fermionic chains and the spin-1/2 XXX chain.
+We focus on translation invariant states, ensuring that the subsystem Shannon entropy remains independent of its position within the entire system and solely dependent on the subsystem size.
+We not only consider the single-particle and double-particle states, which facilitate analytical calculations, but also the states with more particles, for which we calculate the Shannon entropy using numerical methods.
 The results are then compared across diverse quantum spin chains and also with classical results.
 As depicted in Figure~\ref{FigureCC}, we consider a connected subsystem $A=[1,\ell]$ with $\ell$ neighboring sites on a circular chain consisting of $L$ sites.
 Only translation-invariant states in quantum spin chains and translation-invariant configurations in classical chains are taken into account.
 We compute the Shannon entropy of the entire system $H(L)$ and the subsystem Shannon entropy $H(\ell)$.
 Additionally, we evaluate the subsystem Shannon mutual information, \be M(\ell) = H(\ell) + H(L-\ell) - H(L), \ee which is a measure of the correlation between the subsystem $A$ and its complement $B$.
 Our focus is on understanding the behaviours in the total system Shannon entropy $H(L)$, the subsystem Shannon entropy $H(\ell)$, and the subsystem mutual information $I(\ell)$ as we approach the scaling limit $L\to+\infty$, $\ell\to+\infty$ while maintaining a constant ratio $x=\ell/L$.
+As there is the semiclassical picture for the entanglement entropy only in the large momentum difference limit \cite{Zhang:2020vtc,Zhang:2020dtd}, we also take such a limit for the local basis Shannon entropy and see if there is a similar semiclassical picture.